 “Hochi is an especially collaborative learner who brings much to every discussion and project associated with the study of a topic,” says Langguth.
 “Hochi’s genuine interest in others and his desire to support people in reaching their life goals will continue to be a gift to the world – one impactful conversation at a time.”

-Cuevas also credits Counseling Psychology Professor Julie Koch for cultivating his passion during his Intro to Counseling Psychology course.
+Rosario also credits Counseling Psychology Professor Julie Koch for cultivating his passion during his Intro to Counseling Psychology course.

 “His willingness to share, earnest and genuine interaction style, curiosity, and eagerness to learn paved the way for other students and made it so much easier for them to share and engage as well,” says Koch.
 “In that way, he was a leader in the class.
 It was clear that he has a kind heart and passion for helping people.”

-Cuevas is now graduating with his ESHR degree, and he was selected as the student speaker for the College of Education Undergraduate Commencement Ceremony at Hancher Auditorium on Thursday, May 15, at 4 p.m.
+Rosario is now graduating with his ESHR degree, and he was selected as the student speaker for the College of Education Undergraduate Commencement Ceremony at Hancher Auditorium on Thursday, May 15, at 4 p.m.

-“No matter how many years it takes you to finish your degree, just go for it,” says Cuevas.
+“No matter how many years it takes you to finish your degree, just go for it,” says Rosario.
 “In my case, it took me almost 30 years to finish this.
 Don't let anything deter your inspiration to continue studying.
 Keep going no matter what.”